For real household decisions

 Only after the math is done does AI step in to explain it and recommend next steps.
 Every time, it is anchored to a "Data used" snapshot so you can see exactly what the planner relied on.

 If something important is not available yet, FinlyLife does not guess.
-It flags the optional details that would increase confidence and labels the result as partial until you add more.
+It tells you what additional details would make the answer more reliable and labels the result as partial until you add more.

 What data is sent to the AI model?